RAF Thorney Island SSQ. St.Richards Hospital, Chichester (06/07/44).

 Enemy Action.
 Crashed landed in a Stirling on return from op after losing engines to enemy flak over France.

 |Transferred to QVH:

-Burns to face, hands and legs.
+Third degree burns to face, left arm, hands and legs.

 |No. of Operations at East Grinstead:

 This is to certify that the patient mentioned below and whose description is stated hereon is the authorised holder of this Identity card.

 |Age at Death: